 Several methods have been suggested for quantitative analysis of intersectionality; however, the advantage of one method over others is still debated (Phillips et al., 2020).
 Recursive partitioning methods separate samples into homogenous subcategories grouping individuals by distinct social locations.
 This provides direct quantitative information on intersectionality (Bauer & Scheim, 2019; Cairney et al., 2014).
 These methods are a special category within more general machine learning techniques (Bi et al., 2019) and provide easy to understand graphical depiction (in the form of a recursive tree) of combinations of factors that define homogenous subgroups in terms of the outcome of interest.
 One advantage of regression trees is identification of factors that define subgroups with higher risk within groups that are deemed, overall, to be of low risk for an outcome.
 This contrasts with traditional regression methods that quantify ‘risk’ in high-risk groups.
 For example, utilizing recursive partitioning one can recognize which factors among those with no limitation in daily activities precipitate a need to receive care.

-Rationale for our study:
+Rationale for our study: **need to explicitly state our aim

 Few have considered intersections between ADL, SRH, and social factors.
 In other words, between real physical needs, perception of need and SES.
 We wished to do this as well as differentiate between receiving formal and informal care.
 Whether formal and informal care are related or are distinct provisions is debated (Lyons & Zarit, 1999).
 A classic model, the substitution model suggests an inverse relationship between formal and informal (Greene, 1983), whereas according to the complementarity model (Chappell & Blandford, 1991), formal and informal care have different structural characteristics.
-In this exploratory analysis we analyzed formal and informal care in separate models to identify specific predictor of formal and informal care.
+In this exploratory analysis we analyzed formal and informal care in separate models to identify specific predictors of formal and informal care use(?).

 Methods: 2.1.
 Settings and participants